 Most people begin to notice meaningful progress within eight to twelve sessions, though this varies depending on the nature and history of the anxiety.

-Online therapy — sometimes called teletherapy — delivers this same evidence-based treatment through a secure video platform, typically from your home, office, or anywhere private.
+Online anxiety therapy, sometimes called teletherapy, delivers this same evidence-based treatment through a secure video platform, typically from your home, office, or any private location.
 Sessions are usually fifty minutes and happen weekly, just like traditional in-person therapy.

 In North Carolina, online therapy is available to anyone in the state, regardless of where you live.
 Whether you're in Asheville, Charlotte, Raleigh, or a small town with limited local options, geography is no longer a barrier to getting quality care.